Zbigniew (duke of Poland): Rule of Sieciech

-Legitimization and division of the Polish state
+Legitimisation and division of the Polish state

-Act of legitimization
+Act of legitimisation

 The consequence of Sieciech's actions was a growing opposition against his rule.
 In 1093, a group of powerful Silesian lords kidnapped Zbigniew and returned him to Poland.
 Initially, Zbigniew was protected by Magnus, the Castellan of Wrocław.
 Władysław I took this as a clear revolt against him.
 The knighthood, who supported Zbigniew, broke off all negotiations with Sieciech and Władysław I when news reached them about the disloyal behaviour of some Hungarian knights, who abducted both Sieciech and Bolesław.
 This forced Władysław I to issue an act of legitimization which recognized Zbigniew as his son, member of the Piast dynasty and rightful successor.

 By 1096, Sieciech and Bolesław had escaped from Hungary and launched an expedition against Silesia and Kujawy to overturn the act of legitimization.
 Zbigniew steadfastly defied the advance of Władysław I and Sieciech's troops.
 However, despite the help of Pomeranian troops, Zbigniew was defeated at the Battle of Goplo.
 He was captured and imprisoned until the intervention of the Church secured his release on 1 May 1097 at the consecration of the rebuilt Gniezno Cathedral.
 At the same time, the act of legitimization was reinstated.

 After the intrigues of Sieciech and Judith Maria to take power had been discovered, Zbigniew and Bolesław became allies.
 In 1098, both princes forced Władysław I to give them separate provinces.
 Władysław I conceded and made a formal division of his lands.

 Zbigniew received Greater Poland (including Gniezno), Kuyavia, Łęczyca and Sieradz Land.
 Bolesław received Lesser Poland, Silesia, Lubusz Land and probably Sandomierz and Lublin on the Bug River (near Brześć nad Bugiem).
-Władysław I kept Masovia and its capital, Plock as well as major cities including Wrocław, Kraków and Sandomierz.
+Władysław I kept Masovia and its capital, Płock as well as major cities including Wrocław, Kraków and Sandomierz.